Skip to content

 This is the example module that does xyz.

-See the frontmatter reference for all supported attributes.
+See the Full Frontmatter reference further details and all supported attributes.

 Roles